ardentperf/racattack/README.txt

 3. Create shortcuts on the workstation desktop to each of the jumpstart-* scripts

-NOTE: LZOP and MD5SUM are both GPL products
+NOTE: LZOP, MD5SUM and SED are GPL products
---> I obtained this copy of LZOP from http://www.lzop.org --> I obtained this copy of MD5SUM from http://www.etree.org/md5com.html
+--> I obtained this copy of LZOP from http://www.lzop.org --> I obtained this copy of MD5SUM from http://www.etree.org/md5com.html --> I obtained this copy of SED from http://gnuwin32.sourceforge.net

 jeremy.schneider@ardentperf.com